DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments: Methodology

 \section{Methodology}

 In this section, we explain the model architecture and its improvement in detail.
-Then, we describe the dataset used for imitation learning.
+Then, we describe the dataset used for imitation learning that includes data for training, validation, and testing.
 We also describe the training setup and define several formulas used to supervise the model.
 Finally, we explain the evaluation setting including the metrics used to justify the model performance.